-Rule 10.
+Rule 11.
 Inherent Power of Judges.

-The existence of these rules shall not limit the power of district judges to exercise their inherent powers over lawyers who practice before them, and the chief judge shall have the right to designate another district judge, to serve under these rules in the place of the chief judge.
+The existence of these rules does not limit the power of district judges to exercise their inherent powers over lawyers who practice before them, and the chief judge has the right to designate another district judge to serve under these rules in the place of the chief judge.

-Rule 11.
+Rule 12.
 Effective Date.

-These rules are effective immediately; all pending disciplinary matters will be concluded under these rules; and the rules effective October 10, 1996 are superseded by them.
+These rules are effective immediately; all pending disciplinary matters will be concluded under these rules; and the rules effective June 19, 2007 are superseded by them.